 Strategic planning and management training are critical.
-We work with clients to ensure that they have proper policies in place to address performance concerns and that their supervisors and managers are trained on how to provide positive and negative feedback to their staff and document concerns.
+We work with clients to ensure that they have proper policies and procedures in place to address performance concerns and that their supervisors and managers are trained on how to provide positive and negative feedback to their staff and document concerns.

 Where appropriate, we help them implement Performance Improvement Plans.
 The goal should not be to “build a file for termination”; it should be to work with the employee to help them understand the expectations and then adjust their performance accordingly.
 But, if the employee is given a fair chance and still refuses or fails to meet reasonable expectations, then we can move on to the next phase: dismissal.

 With the right tools in place, we can then help you to navigate any issue that arises and impose performance management processes properly.